-Rachael Wall has been working as an Adoptive Parent Liaison (APL) for Adoption Support for Kentucky-Virtual Support Program (ASK-VIP) just over 2 years.
+Rachael Wall has been working as an Adoptive Parent Liaison (APL) for Adoption Support for Kentucky-Virtual Interaction Program (ASK-VIP) just over 2 years.
 Something Wall loves about ASK-VIP is that it always evolving to meet the changing needs of Kentucky’s Foster and Adoptive Families.

 “Although we offer support and training to the parents, that service ultimately helps support that entire family, making ASK a vital program to families throughout the state,” Wall said.

 Read her Q&A below to learn about her work as an APL and the difference she makes in the lives of her support and training groups.

 Q. How did you hear about the ASK-VIP program, and what moved you to become a facilitator?

 A. I learned about ASK as a new foster parent and participated in ASK meetings for years.
 The support and training I received were crucial to my success as a foster/adoptive parent.

 Becoming a facilitator was an exciting opportunity and I am grateful to be able to continue to provide support and training for other parents comparable to what I had received for so many years.
 Foster and adoptive parents have a vital role and their success is a direct reflection of the success of Kentucky’s children.

 Q. Tell me about the work you do with the specialized group you facilitate – Single Parents Support Group – and why this group is important to you.

 A. I believe ASK has hit the mark with specialized groups.
 After all, who else can understand the struggles and celebrate the successes better than someone who understands it personally.
 These specialized groups are wonderful resources available and provide support based on similarities of families and individuals.